Waterfall Enrichment Overview

 Overview

-Waterfall enrichment allows you to enrich contact emails and phone numbers in Apollo through a series of cascading data providers, giving you access to more actionable data.
+Waterfall enrichment allows you to enrich contact emails and phone numbers in Apollo through a series of cascading data sources, giving you access to more actionable data.

-Once you connect your preferred data providers, waterfall enrichment pulls data from each provider, in the order you define, until you have complete email addresses and phone numbers for your contacts.
-You can also choose to connect an email validation provider to add an extra verification layer when you access contact emails.
+Once you connect your preferred data sources, waterfall enrichment pulls data from each provider, in the order you define, until you have complete email addresses and phone numbers for your contacts.
+You can also choose to connect an email validation source or phone validation source to add an extra verification layer when you access contact emails or phone numbers.

 Get Started